mrEkso/mrEkso/README.md

 **Lead Backend Developer / Tech Lead** with **3+ years of experience** designing and scaling distributed systems
 (100K+ DAU · 10M+ monthly requests · SLA 99.9%).

+Proven experience as a **Tech Lead**, driving backend architecture, mentoring engineers, and ensuring consistent delivery at scale.
 Focused on **high-performance backend architecture**, **data-driven systems**, and **automated infrastructure**.
 Passionate about **clarity, reliability, and engineering discipline**.